 The Omo River is a lifeline for hundreds of thousands of indigenous people in southwest Ethiopia and northern Kenya.
-The Gibe III Hydropower Dam, already under construction, will dramatically alter the Omo River's flood cycle, affecting ecosystems and livelihoods all the way down to the world's largest desert lake, Kenya's Lake Turkana.
-The Lower Omo Valley, a UNESCO World Heritage Site, is home to an estimated 200,000 agropastoralists from eight distinct indigenous peoples who depend on the Omo River's annual flood to support riverbank cultivation and grazing lands for livestock.
+In the Lower Omo Valley, a UNESCO World Heritage Site, an estimated 500,000 farmers, fishers and herders depend on the river's annual flood to support riverbank cultivation and grazing lands for livestock.
+The Gibe 3 hydropower dam, already under construction, will dramatically alter the Omo River's flood cycle, affecting ecosystems and livelihoods all the way down to the world's largest desert lake, Kenya's Lake Turkana.
+In an already water-stressed region, climate change brings additional risks that are being ignored by project developers.